 If you don’t plan to use your RV over the fall and winter months, winterize the plumbing system to prevent freezing, and prepare all other systems for short or long-term storage.

 There are other checks you could make, but this is a good start to prepare your RV for some cold weather camping.
-If you plan to winterize and store your RV as opposed to using it this winter check out our RV Winterizing & Storing DVD or download.
+If you plan to winterize and store your RV as opposed to using it this winter check out our RV Winterizing & Storing video training.

 Learn everything you need to know about your RV with Mark’s best-selling book titled The RV Book